 - Co-lead for the year 3 SSU 'Doctor as Educator' with Dr. Karen Johnstone

 - SSC1 assessment lead

-- SSU provider for SSU1 and my microbiology SSU has been chosen in years 1 and 2
+- SSU provider for year 1 and 2 BMBS

-I am interested in the growth physiology of bacterial pathogens, how they respire and how they regulate the transcription of respiratory genes.
+Although not currently active in the laboratory, I still retain an interest in the growth physiology of bacterial pathogens, how they respire and how they regulate the transcription of respiratory genes.

 I have used in vitro and in vivo approaches in the past to investigate this, including gene cloning, protein over-expression and purification, DNA binding assays, gene knock-outs and reporter gene fusions.